 The Criticisms of Vertical Schools

-Although vertical schools save space while relieving overcrowding, they’re not without their critics.
+Although these schools save space while relieving overcrowding, they are not without their critics.

 Some of these critics have what you may call selfish viewpoints.
-They argue that the construction of vertical schools block views and make cities less attractive.
-There’s certainly a good point nestled away here.
-If vertical schools continue to gain popularity, they’ll spread to other areas.
-They may not look out of place in a city.
-But a vertical school in a rural or coastal area will have a massive effect on the skyline.
+They argue that the constructions block views and make cities less attractive.
+There is certainly a good point nestled away here.
+If this trend continues to gain popularity, it will spread to other areas.
+Built in a rural or coastal area, they will have a massive effect on the skyline.
 This could go so far as to dissuade people who visit such areas for the views.

 But there are also issues that relate directly to student health.
 For example, many point to the evacuation issues that vertical schools present.
-In the case of a fire, it doesn’t take long to evacuate a single-storey building.
+In the case of a fire, it does not take long to evacuate a single-storey building.

-But what about a 17-storey one, such as the vertical school in Parramatta mentioned above?
+But what about a 17-storey one, such as the school in Parramatta mentioned above?